7 Ways to Keep Deer From Eating Plants

-Looking for ways to keep deer from eating your plants?
-Here are 7 ways to deer-proof your garden.
-(Post updated June 2022).
+Looking for ways to keep deer from eating plants?
+Here are 7 easy ways to deer-proof your garden plants and flowers.

-As an avid gardener, I’m often asked how to maintain curb appeal and keep deer from eating plants and flowers in my gardens.
+I’m often asked how to maintain curb appeal and how to keep deer from eating plants and flowers in the garden.

-While no method is foolproof, there are a few precautions to take to minimize the damage.
+While no method is foolproof, there are a few precautions to take to minimize deer damage.

 I implement a few strategies that work well for me and have given the same advice to family, friends, and clients who have had similar success.